-In bypass surgery, some of the blood supply from other arteries is redirected to the coronary arteries after the blockage, so that more blood is directed into the heart muscle.
+In coronary bypass surgery, some of the blood supply from other arteries is redirected to the coronary arteries after the blockage, so that more blood is directed into the heart muscle.
 Methods include sewing other arteries within the chest to the coronary artery, or removing a section of vein from the leg and using it to redirect blood from the aorta – the body’s main artery.

 The traditional way to perform coronary bypass surgery is through a midline chest incision.
 If a patient fulfils certain criteria, less-invasive options, which enable early recovery within three to four weeks, can be offered at Cleveland Clinic Abu Dhabi.

 Cleveland Clinic Abu Dhabi is among the world’s leading hospitals for several minimally invasive procedures, including methods of totally endoscopic coronary artery bypass (TECAB) and hybrid coronary interventions.